Bayerische Motoren Werke Aktiengesellschaft (BAMXF) Receives a Buy from J.P. Morgan

 J.P.
-Morgan analyst Jose Asumendi maintained a Buy rating on Bayerische Motoren Werke Aktiengesellschaft (BAMXF) on April 5 and set a price target of EUR48.00.
-The company’s shares closed last Monday at $51.77.
+Morgan analyst Jose Asumendi maintained a Buy rating on Bayerische Motoren Werke Aktiengesellschaft (BAMXF) today and set a price target of EUR48.00.
+The company’s shares closed last Wednesday at $53.30.

 Hinweis: Informationen zur Offenlegungspflicht bei Interessenkonflikten im Sinne von § 85 Abs.
 1 WpHG, Art.
 20 VO (EU) 596/2014 fur das genannte Analysten-Haus finden Sie unter http://web.dpa-afx.de/offenlegungspflicht/offenlegungs_pflicht.html.”

-According to TipRanks.com, Asumendi is a 1-star analyst with an average return of -6.2% and a 37.8% success rate.
+According to TipRanks.com, Asumendi is a 2-star analyst with an average return of -2.9% and a 43.5% success rate.
 Asumendi covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Continental Aktiengesellschaft, and Daimler.

-Currently, the analyst consensus on Bayerische Motoren Werke Aktiengesellschaft is a Moderate Buy with an average price target of $62.19, representing a 26.5% upside.
-In a report issued on March 24, UBS also upgraded the stock to Buy with a EUR53.00 price target.
+Currently, the analyst consensus on Bayerische Motoren Werke Aktiengesellschaft is a Moderate Buy with an average price target of $61.37, a 14.3% upside from current levels.
+In a report issued on March 26, Kepler Capital also upgraded the stock to Buy.

 See today’s analyst top recommended stocks >>